talsania/building-humanoids/readme.md

 - Develope ROS2 actions using listeners and publishers for gestures.

+- Add pick&place feature.

-- Optimize backend pipeline, use OMPL for plan & execute, run with terminal only, eliminate execution delays.
+- Optimize backend pipeline with AI team, use OMPL for plan & execute.